mlcommons/algorithmic-efficiency/DOCUMENTATION.md

 ##### Software dependencies

 We require submissions to use specific versions of `PyTorch`/`JAX` as well as additional dependencies in order to facilitate fair comparisons.
 Submitters must build on top of these provided software packages, which might be provided as a `Docker` container.
 Additional dependencies can be added as long as they include a comment describing what was added and why.
 Submitters are free to add dependencies that support new algorithmic and mathematical ideas but they should not circumvent the intention of the benchmark to measure training speedups due to new training methods.
 For example, software engineering techniques that lead to faster implementations of existing software, e.g. using newer versions of `PyTorch` or `JAX`, are not allowed and these are described in more detail in the [Disallowed submissions](#disallowed-submissions) section.
-In case of doubts, these additional dependencies will be judged by the spirit jury.

 ### Tuning